lorry2018/minimajs/README.md

 }
 ```

-Also we can register the service in the Activator.
+Also we can register the service in the Activator by using PluginContext.addService.

 ```js
 export default class Activator {